aritchie/blog/input/posts/shiny10.md

 * Local Notifications with all the bells and whistles (blog post to follow)
 * HTTP Transfers - Background File Uploads and Downloads with metrics to track things like speed, estimate time remaining, etc
 * Sensors (RX Style) - pedometer, heart rate, accelerometer, etc
-* Static Shims (don't like DI - these are for you - blog post to follow)
 * A lot of the Essentials stuff (file system access, environment, settings, permissions, etc)
+* PS - for those that don't like DI - there are now Static Shims (blog post to follow)

 What's Next?